 Tissue Engineering:

-• A team of scientists from Wake Forest University successfully grew a human gallbladder in the lab and transplanted it successfully into a patient.
+- A team of scientists from Wake Forest University (led by Dr. Anthony Atala) succeeded in growing a human bladder in the lab from the patient's own cells and successfully transplanting it into patients (2006).

 3D Printing of Organs: